-WHO hopeful drug-resistant malaria can be containedApril 24th, 2012 in Diseases, Conditions, Syndromes /
+WHO hopeful drug-resistant malaria can be containedApril 24, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 The World Health Organisation said Tuesday it was optimistic drug-resistant malaria that has emerged along Thailand's borders with Cambodia and Myanmar could be contained within the region.